-You may have read that a rogue Certificate eDellRoot has been found installed on new Dell laptops and desktop computers.
+You may have read that a rogue Certificate eDellRoot has been installed on new Dell laptops and desktop computers.
 This certificate is installed by the Dell Foundation Services application and implemented as part of a support tool.
 What is important to note is that this certificate introduces a security vulnerability.

-So if you have a new Dell computer, you may want to see if you have an eDellRoot certificate installed, and if so, remove it right away.
+So if you have a new Dell computer, you may want to see if you have an eDellRoot certificate installed, and if so, remove it immediately.

-This post will show you how to completely remove the rogue eDellRoot certificate from your Dell laptop or desktop computer, manually or using an automatic fix from Dell.
+This post will show you how to remove the rogue eDellRoot certificate from your Dell laptop or desktop computer, manually or using an automatic fix from Dell.

 To check if you have it installed, go to Start > Type “certmgr.msc”> Accept the UAC prompt > Trusted Root Certification Authorities > Certificates.
 Check if there is an entry named “eDellRoot”.
 If you see it you may want to remove it.